tobie/simple-github/README.md

 Interpolation is automatic.

-Similarly, simple-github also accepts URI template emails (as these are common in the GitHub API):
+Similarly, simple-github also accepts URI templates (as these are common in the GitHub API):

 ``` js